 Dogs don't always get along with other dogs.
 Fights sometimes occur, both due to circumstances but much more often because a human wasn't paying attention.
-It's hard to know - you might not be able to stop the fight (nor should you always interfere since it can be very dangerous), but there are things you can do to help your dog afterwards.
+It's hard to know what to do when your dog is attacked by another dog - you might not be able to stop the fight (nor should you always interfere since it can be very dangerous), but there are things you can do to help your dog afterwards.

 For us, it happened so quickly.
 I'd brought my happy dog out for a walk in the deep, soft snow - something he always loves - and we were on our way home from the off-leash park.
 I clipped him back onto his leash for the walk home through the neighborhood streets.